LogicSpot/Magento_Core/README.md

 - Download module files and unpack them into your Magento install root directory

 After installing module, logout and login into admin and clear Magento cache.

+##Usage
+For disabling the homepage access the Magento admin side go to System -> Configuration -> Web tab -> Default Pages section and change the "Default Web Url" field to "disable_home"

 ##License
 This module is distributed under GNU General Public License v3.0.
 Full text of the License can be found in LICENSE.txt file